 1/4 cup dark rum plus more for soaking

-Cheesecloth for wrapping the cakes
+Cheesecloth and aluminum foil for wrapping

 Preheat the oven to 275º.